ICAZ117/mocside/README.md

 * certain pages are unaccesible to non logged in users(example: courses)
 * Upon opening the site if you have a valid csrf-token then it will log you in
 * Course Page is now Dynamic
+* Navbar now properly shows login only when not logged in, and logout only when logged in